-With regards to the Alternative Certificates, please note that:
+With regards to the Certificate of Readiness to Enter Specialty Training, please note that:

-- The signatory does not necessarily have to personally witness the demonstration of every competence.
-Instead, he or she must be in a position to judge whether the evidence they have seen or had presented to them demonstrates competence, and they must have worked for you for 3 continuous months.
-The recruiting organisations have no discretion in this regard - The post the certificate refers to must: - Be of at least 3 continuous months in duration (whole time equivalent) - > Have been completed by the time of the submission deadline - ➤ Have been undertaken within the 3 years before commencement of the post you are applying for - Clinical attachments/unpaid work do not count as experience
+- The signatory does not necessarily have to personally witness the demonstration of every professional capability.
+Instead, he or she must be able to judge whether the evidence they have seen or had presented to them demonstrates competence, and they must have worked for you for 3 continuous months.
+The recruiting organisations have no discretion in this regard - The post the certificate refers to must: - ➤ Be of at least 3 continuous months in duration (whole time equivalent) - Have been completed (i.e. the 3 continuous months) by the time of the submission deadline - ➤ Have been undertaken within the 31⁄2 years before commencement of the post you are applying for - Clinical attachments/unpaid work do not count as experience